stacks-network/stacks-core/blockstack_resolver/README.md

-Openname-resolver
+ONS-resolver
 =======

 ## Overview:

-Openname-resolver is a highly scalable server for [Openname System](https://openname.org).
-It resolves opennames (usernames) to profile data.
+ONS-resolver is a highly scalable server for [Openname System](https://openname.org).
+It resolves usernames to profile data (digital passports).
 It is blockchain-agnostic (currently uses the Namecoin blockchain) and is primarily meant for scaling read-only calls to the underlying blockchain.
-For achieving high throughput openname-resolver loads the entire namespace into memcached and then keeps the in-memory copy consistent with the blockchain.
+For achieving high throughput ONS-resolver loads the entire namespace into memcached and then keeps the in-memory copy consistent with the blockchain.
 Read-only calls never hit disk and their scalability is completely decoupled from the scalability properties of the underlying database.

 ## API Calls: